mpl-extensions/mpl-image-labeller/README.md

 plt.show()
 ```

+**accessing the axis**
 You can further modify the image (e.g. add masks over them) by using the plotting methods on
 axis object accessible by `labeller.ax`.

+**Lazy Loading Images**
+If you want to lazy load your images you can provide a function to give the images.
+This function should take
+the integer `idx` as an argument and return the image that corresponds to that index.
+If you do this then you
+must also provide `N_images` in the constructor to let the object know how many images it should expect.
+See `examples/lazy_loading.py` for an example.

 ### Controls